What Does Gruyere Cheese Taste Like: A Clear and Knowledgeable Answer

 The cows are fed a natural diet of grass, hay, and other forage, which gives the milk a rich and complex flavor.

-Related Posts What Does Fontina Cheese Taste Like?
+Related Posts What Does Jajangmyeon Taste Like?
+A Flavorful Guide to This Korean-Chinese Dish

 Once the milk is obtained, it is heated to a specific temperature and rennet is added.
 Rennet is an enzyme that helps to coagulate the milk and form curds.